turhany/PriceHunter/README_CONFIG.md

         * UserName
         * Password
         * Also need to add your queue names here like "ParserQueue" and in C# "RabbitMqOption" class for option mapping
+    * Also project has ready to run **Docker support**
+        * **docker-compose file store in solution directory**
+        * All connection string stores in appsettings.DockerCompose.json environment file